topearebi/aroamjti/_posts/2026-06-24-i-tell-you-but-you-dont-listen.md

 You act but you do it wrong

-You don't wrong but you won't admit it
+You do it wrong but you won't admit it

 You admit it but you won't change